Code-Institute-Submissions/burrito_bar/README.md

 I believe that this project fully satisfies the project guidelines, it particularly demonstrates use of HTML form validation, services, directives and angular routing.

-The site is hosted live (for demonstration only) at https://burrito-bar-7b5ea.firebaseapp.com/
+The site is hosted live (for demonstration only) at: https://burrito-bar-7b5ea.firebaseapp.com/